Classic Boat Museum

 The Classic Boat Museum is a museum of boats and of the history of yachting and boating.
-It is located on the Isle of Wight at two separate sites on either side of the River Medina; The Boat Collection in Cowes, and The Gallery in East Cowes.
+It is located on the Isle of Wight on the West side of the River Medina.
 It is a working museum featuring restoration.
 Work takes place all year round.
 In addition to classic boats, the museum contains tools, artefacts, books, photographs, film and archival items that relate to the history of boat building, sailing, yachting, cruising and racing over the last century.